 -

 Get therapy focused on attachment.
 A therapist who understands attachment patterns can help you recognize cycles you can’t see from inside them.
 For couples, Emotionally Focused Therapy (EFT) was built specifically to rewire attachment bonds.
+Research on emotional regulation and attachment confirms that anxious attachment is a key predictor of difficulties in emotion regulation.[8]
+Therapy addresses the root, not just the symptoms.

 The anxious-avoidant trap works because it exploits your wiring.
 The anxious partner’s need for closeness activates the avoidant partner’s need for space.
 The avoidant partner’s distance activates the anxious partner’s fear of abandonment.
 Round and round it goes.